Sang-it/regex_ts/README.md

 I always wanted to know how Regular Expressions worked.
 That took me down this deep rabbit hole of Formal Grammar, Chomsky Hierarchy, Kleene Star and etc.

 I also had been learning Haskell at the time and the concept of Finite State Machine came up time and again.
-It turns out I utilize FSA to implement Regex Engines.
+It turns out I can utilize FSA to implement Regex Engines.
 So I did.

 <!-- GETTING STARTED -->
 ## Getting Started